 To support the Canadian and International students, the University of Waterloo is providing the David Johnston – Lebovic Foundation International Experience Awards to the high achieving candidates.

 The David Johnston – Lebovic Foundation International Experience Award is a full-time undergraduate and graduate degree program at Waterloo.

 User Review( votes)

-As a public research university in Canada, University of Waterloo is consistently ranked Canada’s most innovative university and most famous for its cooperative education programs.
+As a public research university in Canada, the University of Waterloo is consistently ranked Canada’s most innovative university and most famous for its cooperative education programs.
 It offers academic programs administered by six faculties and ten faculty-based schools.

-Why at Waterloo University?
+Why study at Waterloo University?
 To study at this university is a great opportunity for students.
 Here candidates can enjoy significant opportunities to grow their career through leadership training, organizational development workshops, and secondments.

 - University or Organization: University of Waterloo

 - Course Level: Undergraduate and graduate degree

 - Scholarship Award: Up to $2,500 , $2,500 to $5,000 and $10,000

 - Numbers of Award: Not known